aws/eks-charts/stable/appmesh-controller/README.md

-`rbac.pspEnabled` | If `true`, create and use a restricted pod security policy | `false` `serviceAccount.create` | If `true`, create a new service account | `true` `serviceAccount.name` | Service account to be used | None
+`rbac.pspEnabled` | If `true`, create and use a restricted pod security policy | `false` `serviceAccount.create` | If `true`, create a new service account | `true` `serviceAccount.name` | Service account to be used | None `extraArgs` | Additional command line arguments to pass to appmesh-controller | None